It’s wonderful to be loved but its profound to be understood.

 Caitlin Day, MSW, LSW

-I received a Master of Social Work from The Ohio State University and a Bachelor of Arts in Sociology from Wittenberg University.
-With experience in child welfare, domestic violence, youth programming, and school-based mental health, I have worked with those impacted by parental separation and loss for over eight years.
-I use my personal and professional experience, supplemented with continual training and consultation with others with lived experience, to support individuals and families as a part of their mental and behavioral health journeys.
+I earned my Master of Social Work from The Ohio State University and a Bachelor of Arts in Sociology from Wittenberg University.
+With over eight years of experience in child welfare, domestic violence, youth programming, and school-based mental health, I have spent much of my career working with individuals impacted by parental separation and loss.
+I integrate my personal and professional experience, alongside ongoing training and consultation with those with lived experience, to help support individuals and families in their mental and emotional well-being.

 For a free 20 minute consult or to schedule an appointment, please email me at caitlin@encompassadoptees.org.